-We understand that parents and guardians sometimes have questions about children's behavior online.
-We’ve put together some tools and resources to help you manage your family’s experience on YouTube.
+We understand that parents and guardians sometimes have questions about their teen's behavior and wellbeing online.
+We’ve put together some tools and resources to help you manage their experience on YouTube.

-What age does my child need to be to use YouTube?
+What age does my teen need to be to use YouTube?

 - Harassment and cyberbullying:

-- Restricted Mode: Enabling this setting allows you to specify that you do not want to see potentially objectionable content on YouTube.
+- Restricted Mode: Enabling this setting on your teen’s device screens out potentially mature content on YouTube.
 Learn more about Restricted Mode.

-- Moderating channel comments: There are tools available that allow your child to remove comments posted on their channel, or moderate them before they appear on your channel.
-To learn more read our article on moderating channel comments.
+- Moderating channel comments: Your teen can remove comments posted on their channel, or moderate them before they appear.
+Learn more about moderating channel comments.